bassmanitram/actions-for-nautilus/README.md

     Quite often this syntax is all that you need in order to express the pattern you wish to match against.

+    Note that globs inherently match against the whole path.

   * `re:` followed by a regular expression (WITHOUT `/` delimiters) - more complex needs can be expressed as regular expressions.

+    Note that regular expressions _do not_ inherently match against the whole path.

+    This means that if any part of a selected file path matches the regular expression, the path will be accepted.

+    If you want to match against the whole path, start your regular expression with `^` and end it with `$`.

   Either pattern format can be prefixed with `!` in order to negate the pattern.